 - Purchase and care of laboratory animals

-- Computer software if used strictly for data collection, (require prior approval)
+- Computer software if used strictly for data collection (requires prior approval)

 - Salary for the principal investigator, scientific (including postdoctoral fellows) and technical staff (including laboratory technicians and administrative support directly related to the funded grant)

-- Travel (up to $5,000 max over 2-3yr award to travel to the annual Alzheimer’s Association International Conference (AAIC), a condition of the award)
+- Travel (up to $5,000 max over 2-3 year award to travel to the annual Alzheimer’s Association International Conference (AAIC), a condition of the award)